JaoColoma/jaocoloma.github.io/VVP.md

 1. Look for the `Twilio` service and click it.

-1. In the `Service name` text box, type `twilio - <your-name>`.
+1. In the `Service name` text box, type `twilio-<your-name>`.

 1. Enter the Accound SID and Authentication Token in their respective fields.
-Check [here](https://www.twilio.com/user/account)
+Check credentials [here](https://www.twilio.com/user/account)

 1. When asked to restage your application, click the `Restage` button.
 Wait for you application to restage.